Planning for safety

 - public protection (for example, fencing or barricades) that may need to be implemented

 - weather conditions (for example, the impacts of rain or wind on the event)

 Ask the person assembling and installing the ride to confirm that they are responsible for safe installation and assembly.
 Ask them to show evidence of a risk assessment.
 The person assembling and installing the ride should ensure safe passage around the installation and adequate fencing for staff and public safety.

-If a crane, boomlift, elevated work platform (EWP), forklift or any other equipment is in use to assemble and/or deconstruct the ride, then the operator must hold the appropriate licence to operate the required equipment.
+If a crane, boom lift, elevated work platform (EWP), forklift or any other equipment is in use to assemble and/or deconstruct the ride, then the operator must hold the appropriate licence to operate the required equipment.

 - Check or have the operator demonstrate that latches and springs are all functioning correctly.

 - Can a patron open the restraint from a carriage while the ride is operating?

 - Check for seating requirements (for example, loading plan).